History of Thailand: Southern Thailand

-Arrival of the Tais
+Arrival of the Tai

 Map showing linguistic family tree overlaid on a geographic distribution map of Tai-Kadai family.
 This map only shows general pattern of the migration of Tai-speaking tribes, not specific routes, which would have snaked along the rivers and over the lower passes.

-The most recent and accurate theory about the origin of the Tai people proposes that Guangxi in China is the ancient homeland.
+The Tai people originated from South China.
+There are theories that the migrants primarily came from Guangxi.
 A large number of Tai people known as the Zhuang still live in Guangxi today.
+The Tai people are also closely related to the Dai people of Yunnan.
 Around 700 AD, Tai people who did not come under Chinese influence settled in what is now Điện Biên Phủ in modern Vietnam according to the Khun Borom legend.
 Based on layers of Chinese loanwords in proto-Southwestern Tai and other historical evidence, Pittayawat Pittayaporn (2014) proposed that this migration must have taken place sometime between the eighth–10th centuries.
+Tatsuo Hoshino argues for an earlier movement along a different route, placing Tai-speaking groups attested in northern Champa, in what are now Nghệ An and Thanh Hóa, in the central Mekong valleys during the 5th and 6th centuries, and taking Haudricourt's third century as the earliest possible date for a westward movement of tonal Tai out of Chinese-controlled Vietnam; Hiram Woodward regards the linguistic side of that argument as tendentious.

 Tai speaking tribes migrated southwestward along the rivers and over the lower passes into Southeast Asia, perhaps prompted by the Chinese expansion and suppression.
 Chinese historical texts record that, in 722, 400,000 'Lao' rose in revolt behind a leader who declared himself the king of Nanyue in Guangdong.
 After the 722 revolt, some 60,000 were beheaded.
 In 726, after the suppression of a rebellion by a 'Lao' leader in the present-day Guangxi, over 30,000 rebels were captured and beheaded.
 In 756, another revolt attracted 200,000 followers and lasted four years.
 In the 860s, many local people in what is now North Vietnam sided with attackers from Nanchao, and in the aftermath, some 30,000 of them were beheaded.
 In the 1040s, a powerful matriarch-shamaness by the name of A Nong, her chiefly husband, and their son, Nong Zhigao, raised a revolt, took Nanning, besieged Guangzhou for 57 days, and slew the commanders of five Chinese armies sent against them before they were defeated, and many of their leaders were killed.
 As a result of these three bloody centuries, the Tai began to migrate southwestward.
+Baker and Pasuk stress that this was not one mass migration but many small groups moving over decades.
+The Tai people settled in the Northern and Central regions.
+They adopted the Dvaravati culture and assimilated with the indigenous peoples in the 8th-10th century.
+They continuously spoke Kra–Dai languages which evolved into Thai with the writing system by King Ramkhamhaeng in 1283.